cartalyst/sentry/docs/authentication/getUser.md

 ----------

-Returns the active logged in user or null.
+Returns the user that's set with Sentry, does not check if a user is logged in or not.
+To do that, use `check()` instead.

 `returns` UserInterface|null
 `throws`  UserNotFoundException